vchernoy/vchernoy.github.io/content/post/two-var-recursive-func.md

 ## Faster Implementations Using `scipy` and `sympy`

-More promissing implementation for computing binomial coeffitients could be found the 3rd party libraries, let's take a look at `scipy.special.comb()` and `sympy.binomial()`:
+More promissing implementations for computing binomial coeffitients could be found the 3rd party libraries, let's take a look at `scipy.special.comb()` and `sympy.binomial()`:

 ```Python
 import scipy.special